jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 For us, we want to test that:

 - when fetchProfile succeeds - profile gets set
-- when fetchProfile fails - an alert pops up
+- when fetchProfile fails - an alert pops up with one of two error messages

     Case 1: fetchProfile succeeds - happy path